martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 Accepted measurements can be written to the local graph files or through the optional Database Connector plug-in.
 A configured maximum can be reset manually or after an interval.
 Selected running stations can be stopped after the stop threshold is confirmed, and an optional e-mail can be sent.
 A separate program action uses its own threshold, repetition count, interval, and suppression period.

-The plug-in declares SMBus and RS485 Communication as optional dependencies, uses the shared OSPy worker lifecycle, closes its I2C handle during shutdown, and reports source-specific measurement, filter and diagnostic state through the Diagnostics health interface.
+The plug-in declares SMBus and RS485 Communication as optional dependencies, uses the shared OSPy worker lifecycle, closes its I2C handle during shutdown, and reports source-specific measurement, active fault, bounded error-notification, filter and diagnostic state through the Diagnostics health interface.

 ## Hardware